Deligne--Lusztig duality on the moduli stack of bundles: Introduction

 A DG-category $\mCM$ is \emph{dualizable} if it is a dualizable object in $\DGCat_\cont$.
 We write $\mCM^\vee$ for its dual DG-category, which is canonically equivalent to $\LFun_k( \mCM,\Vect_k)$.
 It is well-known that $\mCM$ is dualizable if it is compactly generated, and there is a canonical identification $\mCM^\vee \simeq \Ind(\mCM^{c,\op})$. \end{notn}

-\begin{notn} (D-modules)
+\begin{notn}[D-modules]

+We will use the theory of D-modules on lft prestacks, which is reviewed in Appendix \ref{Appendix-corr}.
+Here are some notations for this theory.

-\vsp Let $Y$ be a lft prestack.
-We write $\Dmod(Y)$ for the DG-category of D-modules on $Y$.
-We write $\omega_Y$ for the dualizing D-module on $Y$.
+Let $Y$ be a lft prestack.
+We write $\Dmod(Y)$ for the DG-category of D-modules on $Y$ We write $\omega_Y$ for the dualizing D-module on $Y$.
 When $Y$ is an algebraic stack, we write $k_Y$ for the constant D-module.
-See Appendix \ref{Appendix-corr} for more details on the theory of D-modules. \end{notn}